 In 2020, Rhode Island initiated its state individual mandate requiring residents to maintain insurance.
 The Rhode Island plan is a two-pronged approach including both a reinsurance program and an individual mandate.
 Similar to other states, however, Rhode Island's mandate includes an individual penalty for not having coverage, and the revenue collected from these penalties is utilized to fund the reinsurance program.
 This, in turn, helps manage premium prices on the individual market to keep healthcare affordable.
 Penalties mirror those for the now-repealed federal mandate.

 Employer reporting will begin in 2021 for the 2020 tax year.
+Employers are required to distribute forms to employees residing in Rhode Island by March 31, 2021.

 Employee delivery of Form 1095 is due by 3/2/2021.
 State filing of Form 1095 to the RI Division of Taxation is due by 3/31/2021.